Black Holes as Catalysts for Cosmic String Detection and Axion Dark Matter Genesis: Results and discussions

 \section{Results and discussions}

-In order to interpret the physical implications of the energy radiated from circular cosmic axion strings contracting around black holes, we perform a quantitative analysis of the emitted energy over a broad range of black hole masses and axion decay constants.
-This approach aims to investigate whether the energy output from this mechanism can account for the dark matter content observed in galactic halos.
+We explore the dynamical impact of black holes on the cosmic string energy by calculating the total axion radiation for various mass scales and decay constants.
+This analysis allows us to quantify how the strong-field environment of the black hole triggers the string’s contraction and determines the magnitude of the resulting energy radiation.
 Our simulations cover a wide range of black hole masses from primordial black holes (\(\sim 10^{-16} M_\odot\)) to supermassive black holes (\(\sim 10^{10} M_\odot\)) with typical axion decay constants between \(10^9\) and \(10^{12}\) GeV.

 The total radiated energy ranges from approximately \(10^{27}\) GeV for the smallest black holes to as high as \(10^{53}\) GeV for supermassive black holes, indicating a substantial release of axion radiation in these systems.
-To provide context, the estimated dark matter mass in the Milky Way halo is about \(10^{11} M_\odot\) or \(\sim 10^{68}\) GeV.
-Our results show that the radiated energy from these mechanisms spans several orders of magnitude below but approaches the Galactic dark matter scale, suggesting a potentially significant but not definitive contribution to the dark matter content in galactic halos.\\
+Given the enormity of this energy release, axion strings colliding with black holes may be a non-trivial source of high-energy particle injection in galactic environments or the early universe.
+Such vast emission implies that these systems might have a substantial impact on the local axion energy density, possibly influencing the thermal history of the surrounding plasma or adding to the diffuse axion background.

 Significantly, our analysis reveals that the decay times of cosmic string loops are considerably shortened by the gravitational influence of the central black hole.
 This accelerated decay serves as a notable effect that could impact both the dynamics of axion emission and possible observational signals, especially through gravitational wave co-emission.
 Gravitational wave emission, although suppressed relative to axion particle emission, is non-negligible and represents a promising channel for observational signatures of this mechanism. \\